David-Durst/embeddedHaskellAetherling/theory/Basic.md

 An operator can be parallel (scheduled in space) or sequential (scheduled in time).

 ## Single-Rate Pipelines
-A rate (or throughput) is the average number of `Int`s per clock when processing a sequence.
+A rate (or throughput) is the average number of tokens per clock when processing a sequence.
+Tokens are `Int`s or tuples, the types unaffected by the rewrite rules (see below).
 Operators and pipelines have both input throughputs and output throughputs.
 A **single-rate pipeline** is a pipeline of operators in which all input and output throughputs are equal.